AdobeDocs/lightroom-api-docs/README.md

 ## API Keys

 Also known as the `client_id`.
-You must additionally pass in your Adobe API key in the `x-api-key` header field.
-You’ll automatically get a developer API key when you create your Adobe I/O Console Integration.
-After you've created your integration you can find your API key in the `Overview` tab of your Integration
+You must pass in your Adobe API key in the `x-api-key` header field.

 ## Retries